Engineering nonlinear boson-boson interactions using mediating spin systems: Conclusions

 \section{Conclusions}

-We have proposed two protocols for generating ECS and N00M states of two bosons requiring only linear spin-spin and spin-boson interactions and spin rotations. {Such effective interaction mechanisms hold under a suitable parameter regime, namely, strong coupling between the spins, small spin driving amplitudes and large bosonic frequencies}.
+We have proposed two protocols for generating ECS and N00M states of two bosons requiring only linear spin-spin and spin-boson interactions and spin rotations.
+Such effective interaction mechanisms hold under a suitable parameter regime, namely, strong coupling between the spins, small spin driving amplitudes and large bosonic frequencies.
 However, the above conditions also come with restrictions.
 In the case of replicating a cross-Kerr Hamiltonian, they limit the amount of entanglement that can be generated, while also for N00N states, they escalate the total time evolution needed.
-Suitable parameters can nevertheless be found so that the requirements are fulfilled and we can successfully replicate the entanglement dynamics of an ECS for coherent state amplitudes up to $\alpha=2$ and simulate N00M states with high fidelity and matching entanglement values.
-The coherent state amplitudes achieved in our work go beyond what has currently been realised~\cite{Ourjoumtsev2009,Israel2019,Wang2016} and our scheme has the added benefit of flexibility with regards to physical systems we can use to implement it.
+Suitable parameters can nevertheless be found so that the requirements are fulfilled and we can successfully replicate the entanglement dynamics of an ECS for coherent state amplitudes of $\alpha>2$ and simulate N00M states with high fidelity and matching entanglement values.

+The coherent state amplitudes achieved in our work go beyond what has currently been experimentally realised~\cite{Ourjoumtsev2009,Israel2019,Wang2016,Jeon2024}, as this method can generate ECSs with amplitudes over 1.92~\cite{Wang2016}.
+We also generate considerably higher entanglement than other proposals; as Ref.~\cite{Kounalakis2023} proposes a method to create ECSs proportional to $\ket{0,0} + \ket{\alpha, \alpha}$, they are restricted to a maximum of $E_N = \ln 2$ under ideal conditions, even when $\alpha$ is as large as 2.
+Meanwhile, we can reach $E_N=2$ for the same amplitude.
+Moreover, our scheme has the added benefit of flexibility with regards to physical systems we can use to implement it.

 While we see more limitations in the size of the N00N states we can engineer compared to other works~\cite{Jones2009,Zhang2018}, our protocol brings the advantage of the ability to create N00M states.
+We can achieve a fidelity of 0.989 with our protocol for the state $\ket{10}+\ket{02}$, where Ref.~\cite{Wang2011} can reach only $F=0.42$.
+We can also obtain high-fidelity N00N states for $n=m=2$; we get a fidelity of 0.994.
+While higher fidelities can be obtained for optical N00N states~\cite{Afek2010}, our protocol performs well against other proposals limited to fidelities of 0.861~\cite{Su2014}, 0.78~\cite{Grebel2024} and 0.5~\cite{Wang2011}.
 We hope to follow this work with a study of the effects of decoherence and losses on the performance of the protocol in due time.

 \acknowledgements